 - diligently keep a price book on the items you buy most often at Costco

 - browse the warehouse coupons online before you make a trip

-Now I strategically plan a shopping trip at the start of the month to take advantage of bulk pricing and our membership.
+With drive time, fuel costs, and schedule logistics, I strategically plan a shopping trip at the start of the month to take advantage of bulk pricing and our membership.

 Lesser-known Perks of a Costco Membership

 If it’s a road trip to get to Costco, then you better make the most of it.
 While the affordable Kirkland private label, quality foods, and organic foods are the most common reasons why people shop at Costco, there are a few other perks to a Costco membership that make Costco worth it.